 We hear so much about pesticides for plants, but often we omit the most critical part.
 The soil needs to be treated as well, and this part is equally important in the prevention of pest infestations.

-If recently you have had close encounters with cutworms, grubs, and strawberry root weevil, you possibly need to treat your soil against pests.
+If you have recently had close encounters with cutworms, grubs, and strawberry root weevils, you possibly need to treat your soil against pests.

 How can you naturally get rid of the bugs in your soil?

-There are mainly 5 methods to treat the soil using natural and non-toxic products, and they are the following:
+There are mainly five methods to treat the soil using natural and non-toxic products, and they are the following: